iwasz/cpp-can-isotp/README.md

 This library implements [ISO 15765-2](https://en.wikipedia.org/wiki/ISO_15765-2) transport layer known also as CAN bus ISO TP or simply *Transport Protocol*.
 It was developed with microcontrollers in mind, but was also tested on a Linux box (although on a Linux system there is a [better option](https://github.com/hartkopp/can-isotp)).

 ## Notes
 Whenever I refer to some cryptic paragraph numer in this document or in the source code I have **ISO 15765-2 First edition (2004-10-15)** on mind.
-This PDF id widely available in the Net though I'm not sure about lagality of this stuff, so I'm not including it in the repo.
+This PDF id widely available in the Net though I'm not sure about legality of this stuff, so I'm not including it in the repo.
 Normally an ISO document like that costs around $150.

 This library is influenced by and was tested against [python-can-isotp](https://github.com/pylessard/python-can-isotp).

 # Using the library
 ## Building
 This library is header only, but you can build unit-tests and other simple examples, which can help you understand how to use the library in case of some trouble.
-This is a possible scenario of acheiving this:
+This is a possible scenario of achieving this:

 ```sh
 git clone --recurse-submodules git@github.com:iwasz/cpp-can-isotp.git